Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: INTRODUCTION

 To address the aforementioned issues, in this study, we propose an integrated analysis of a model of the rheology of RBC suspensions, coupled with macro-rheological data of the relative viscosity (non-dimensional shear viscosity) of a human RBC suspension surrounded by plasma.
 In this model, a coaxial double-cylindrical rheometer was used to obtain the shear viscosity of intact RBC and hardened RBC (HRBC) suspensions for different shear rates and volume fractions.
-Along with experimental measurements, systematic numerical analyses of RBC suspensions in shear flow were performed for a wide range of volume fractions, viscosity ratios, and capillary numbers $Ca = \mu_0 \dot\gamma a/G_s$, which is the ratio between fluid viscous force and membrane elastic force.
-Here, $\dot\gamma$ is the shear rate and $a$ is the cell radius in the resting state.
+Along with experimental measurements, systematic numerical analyses of RBC suspensions in shear flow were performed for a wide range of volume fractions $\phi$ (the so-called hematocrit), viscosity ratios $\lambda$ ($= \eta_1/\eta_0$), and capillary numbers $Ca = \eta_0 \dot\gamma a/G_s$, which is the ratio between fluid viscous force and membrane elastic force.
+Here, $\dot\gamma$ is the shear rate and $a$ is the major RBC radius in the resting state.
 Continuum-based numerical modeling was considered, where an isotropic hyperelastic material representing the RBC membrane is immersed in Newtonian fluids representing the cytoplasm and plasma.
-To calculate the statistical average of the membrane shear elasticity $G_s$ of individual RBCs, numerical simulations were systematically performed for different $Ca$, viscosity ratios $\lambda$ ($= \mu_1/\mu_0$), and volume fractions $\phi$ (the so-called hematocrit).
 Such multi-scale numerical analysis, involving the micro to macro level, has been verified in previous works~\cite{Takeishi2019, Takeishi2024}.
-By fitting a non-linear curve of the relative viscosity of the suspensions as a function of cell volume fractions $\phi$, the quantitative relationship between $Ca$ and $\dot\gamma$ was derived, and then the statistical average of the membrane shear elasticities of individual intact RBCs and HRBCs was estimated as $\langle G_s \rangle =\mu_0 \dot\gamma \langle a \rangle/Ca$, where $\langle \cdot \rangle$ denotes the average value.
+By fitting a non-linear curve of the relative viscosity of the suspensions as a function of cell volume fractions $\phi$, the quantitative relationship between $Ca$ and $\dot\gamma$ was derived, and then the statistical average of the membrane shear elasticities of individual intact RBCs and HRBCs was estimated as $\langle G_s \rangle =\eta_0 \dot\gamma \langle a \rangle/Ca$, where $\langle \cdot \rangle$ denotes the average value.
 The effect of viscosity ratios $\lambda$ on apparent membrane shear elasticity was also addressed.